Bloomberg sees California as model on climate change, guns

-“I think that California can serve as a great example for the rest of this country,” Bloomberg told supporters at the opening of his Angeles headquarters.
+“I think that California can serve as a great example for the rest of this country,” Bloomberg told supporters at the opening of his Los Angeles campaign office.

 Yes, there are problems, including homelessness, struggling public schools and scarce, costly housing.
 But California “is something the rest of the country looks up to,” Bloomberg said.
 “California has been a leader in an awful lot of things.”